yashchitre03/Django-Blog/README.md

   ![Example screenshot](readme_data/24.jpg)

 Future scope:
-* Add social websites' authentication.
+* Make the application more secure with random post id.
-* Redo the project with Django REST framework.
+* Redo the backend part of the project with Django REST framework as a REST API.

 ## Status
 Project is: _finished_ (may add features or patch bugs whenever necessary in the future).

 ## Inspiration
-[Corey Schafer's Django tutorials](https://www.youtube.com/user/schafer5), hundreds of medium posts, articles, and reddit community.
+[Corey Schafer's Django tutorials](https://www.youtube.com/user/schafer5), medium articles, articles, and reddit community.

 ## Contact
 [@yashchitre03](https://www.linkedin.com/in/yashchitre03/) - feel free to contact me!